MythTickle by Justin Thompson for December 15, 2009

 10. Clopin

-jestrfyl almost 15 years ago
+jestrfyl about 15 years ago

 Millions of plastic bags are sacrificed to make artificial Christmas trees.
 So why not use a renewable resource like wood & needles?
 Of course, those wood & needles help cleanse our atmosphere of nasty old pollutants and extraneous CO2.
 So bundling those nasty old plastic bags seems to be a good use for them after all.
 O the choices and consequence of choices!
 Think hard and make intentional choices is the best we can hope for.